 Sec.
 28(1) of the Municipal Systems Act No 32 of 2000 states that each district municipality, within a prescribed period after the start of its elected term must adopt a process set out in writing to guide the planning, drafting, adoption and review of its integrated development plan.

-The Process Plan was prepared by the District and adopted by the xx Sept 2021.
+The Process Plan was prepared by the District and adopted in September 2021.

 The Process Plan timeframes are depicted in the table below: